Skip to content

 CategoryTypical propertiesWhere to write

-Item-side (from parent)margin-top, flex, order, align-selfon parent’s > .child
+Item (from parent)margin-top, flex, order, align-selfon parent’s > .child-block (also applies to > .element)

 Decision criteria

-• Container-side: how to arrange children → write on Block itself
+• Container: how to arrange children → write on Block itself

 • Child gets complex: child arranges its own children → extract as new Block